Mind Power: A Masterpiece of Neuroscience

 If I hadn’t stayed with the idea and possibility of being able to source quality customer service training for my employees.
 Given the weighty evidence which seemed to show I was asking for the impossible, I would never have stayed open to the possibility of my idea becoming reality.
 Additionally, I would never have followed up on the final call.
 The team’s response to overwhelming evidence to the contrary of our being able to source the finance for the training kept the possibility alive.

 9. The creative power of imagination

 Imagination is the creative seat which fuels the infinite power of your mind.
 The famous quote made by Napoleon Hill “What the mind can believe, it can achieve” is acknowledged as science is beginning to support the use of imagination as a means of creating a better future.

 We often think of using our imagination as a futuristic activity.
 A pastime of fantasists like the Walter Mitty character, who waste time dreaming as an escape from the world.
 Or we think of creative artists or performers.
 The truth is, we are all using our imagination, at all times.
-Even if it is too look at the images of the world we see on a day to day basis and recreate them.
+Even if it is to look at the images of the world we see on a day-to-day basis and recreate them.